 No. Memory is selective and malleable.
 There is no unblemished record of your life stored somewhere just waiting for you to re-discover events from your past.
 With hypnosis you may be able to recall some events that you are consciously unaware of but there is no guarantee that the recall is accurate.

 Sort of.
 These metaphors suit our current thinking.
 They serve as handy shorthand for describing the process of hypnosis.
-But just as Newtonian physics was revolutionized by Einstein and then his theories later brought into question by quantum physics so our metaphors will likely be superseded when we understand more about how the brain functions.
+But just as Newtonian physics was revolutionized by Einstein and his theories later brought into question by quantum physics so our metaphors will likely be superseded when we understand more about how the brain functions.
 Meanwhile, just as Newton's ideas are still useful in certain contexts, so too is the idea that our minds are somewhat like computers.
 However, remember that a computer spits out exactly what is entered into it.
 The human mind modifies the information entered.

 Hypnosis: Who's in Control?